 CooperVision is a global manufacturer providing products for contact lens wearers.
 CooperVision develops, manufactures and markets a broad range of monthly, two-week and single-use contact lenses, featuring advanced materials and optics.
-CooperVision's products are designed to solve vision challenges such as astigmatism, presbyopia and ocular dryness; with a broad collection of spherical, toric and multifocal contact lenses.
+CooperVision's products are designed to solve vision challenges such as astigmatism and presbyopia, with a broad collection of spherical, toric and multifocal contact lenses.

-CooperSurgical focuses on supplying women's health clinicians with products and treatment options to improve the delivery of healthcare to women.
+CooperSurgical is committed to advancing the health of families with its diversified portfolio of products and services focusing on women's health, fertility and diagnostics.
 CooperSurgical's primary objectives include internal growth and growth through acquisitions to expand its core businesses and the introduction of advanced technology-based products to aid clinicians in the management and treatment of commonly seen conditions.
 CooperSurgical customers are healthcare professionals and institutions providing care to and for women.
 CooperSurgical products support the point of healthcare delivery in the hospital, clinicians office and fertility clinics.